Where to Hike and Get Space in Los Angeles During Coronavirus Quarantine – Legally

 LA County Beaches

 All Los Angeles County beaches are closed.
 However you can find areas near some of the beaches where you can stretch your legs.
 For example, at Venice Beach, the beach is clearly marked closed, but it seems to be okay to stroll on the boardwalk.
 Of course nothing is open along it so there won’t be the usual excitement, but the idea is go get some exercise so that shouldn’t matter.
+Edit: As of July 6, 2020 most all Southern California Beaches, Piers and Trails are now open with some restrictions at some of them.

 What’s open and what’s closed changes on a daily basis so it is a good idea to google the area before heading out.
 Most have notices regarding their COVID-19 status on their home pages.